 \section{Anytime-Valid Inference in Adaptive Experiments}

-We now construct confidence sequences (CSs) for the ATE when using the A2IPW estimator. \cite{kato2021} develop such CSs via concentration inequalities based on the law of the iterated logarithm (LIL) as derived in \citet{balsubramani2015sharp} and \citet{balsubramani2016sequential}, which are today known to be loose in constants~\citep{Howard_2021}.
+We now construct confidence sequences (CSs) for the ATE that utilize the A2IPW estimator. \cite{kato2021} developed such CSs via concentration inequalities based on the law of the iterated logarithm (LIL) as derived in \citet{balsubramani2015sharp} and \citet{balsubramani2016sequential}, which are today known to be loose in constants~\citep{Howard_2021}.
 The concentration inequality derived for $\hat{\theta}_T^{\mathrm{A2IPW}}$ \citep[Thm.\ 4]{kato2021} depends on the unknown treatment effect $\theta_0$, although we believe it is probably a trivial extension to replace this with an estimate of $\theta_0$.
 Indeed, though their derivation uses the true value $\theta_0$, their experiments use a running estimate for $\theta_0$ based on $\{h_t \}_{t=1}^{T-1}$.

 In contrast, we present CSs for the ATE based on more recent, state-of-the-art methods for inference of means of random variables in sequential settings~\citep{waudbysmith2022estimating,waudbysmith2022anytimevalid}.
-All sequences are \emph{fully empirical}, meaning they do not depend on unknown parameters.
-We will see that these these methods empirically yield much tighter intervals than previously derived.
-This section thus yields the first practically tight, semiparametric efficient and theoretically sound CSs for using the A2IPW estimator in adaptive experiments.
+All our sequences are \emph{fully empirical}, meaning they do not depend on unknown parameters.
+We will see that these these methods empirically yield much tighter intervals than those previously derived.
+This section thus yields the first practically tight and theoretically sound CSs for using the semiparametric efficient A2IPW estimator in adaptive experiments.